Universality for two-dimensional critical cellular automata: Outline of the proof

 \section{Outline of the proof}

-Let us begin by explaining why $\alpha(u)$ is the right definition of the difficulty of growing in a direction $u\in S^1$.
+Let us begin by explaining why the definition~\eqref{eq:alpha} of $\alpha(u)$ is the right notion of the `difficulty' of growing in a direction $u\in S^1$.
 The key fact is that there is a sense (which is formalized in Lemma~\ref{le:line}) in which $\alpha(u)$ measures how hard it is to infect an entire new line in direction $u$, rather than merely an infinite subset of the line.
-More specifically, while the definition of $\alpha(u)$ only guarantees that there exist sets of $\alpha(u)$ sites that will infect infinitely many new sites on the line $\ell_u$ (with the help of $\H_u$), one can show that only boundedly many copies of this set are needed to infect the whole line.
-(This is false without the condition that both $\alpha^-(u)$ and $\alpha^+(u)$ are finite.)
+More specifically, while the definition of $\alpha(u)$ only guarantees that there exist sets of $\alpha(u)$ sites that will infect infinitely many new sites on the line $\ell_u$ (with the help of $\H_u$), if $\alpha(u) < \infty$ then one can show that only boundedly many copies of this set are needed to infect the whole line.
+Moreover, if either $\alpha^-(u)$ or $\alpha^+(u)$ is infinite then no finite set of sites (together with $\H_u$) is sufficient to infect the whole of $\ell_u$.

-Next let us see why the quantity $\alpha=\alpha(\U)$ defined in \eqref{eq:alphaU} is the constant one should expect to see in the exponent of the critical probability in Theorem~\ref{th:mainpc}.
+Next let us see why the quantity $\alpha=\alpha(\U)$ defined in \eqref{eq:alphaU} is the constant one should expect to see in the exponent of the critical probability in Theorem~\ref{th:main}.
 In order to do this, we need the definition of a droplet, which is just a polygon in $\Z^2$.
 Droplets will be our means of controlling the growth of a set of infected sites.